High-level environmental sustainability guidelines for large accelerator facilities: Introduction

-\begin{description}[leftmargin=!,labelwidth=\widthof{\bfseries Scope 1:}] \item [Scope 1:] The direct carbon emissions of an organisation from sources that the organisation owns or controls, e.g. direct fuel emissions (diesel/petrol) and other \acrlong{co2e} (\acrshort{co2e}) gases, like methane and fluorinated gases. \item [Scope 2:] The indirect carbon emissions of an organisation, e.g. the electricity purchased to run a facility. \item [Scope 3:] The indirect carbon emissions of an organisation's value chain, e.g. suppliers of extracted metals. \end{description} Carbon neutrality specification criteria, such as the ISO 14068~\cite{iso14068} criteria, should be used alongside the \acrshort{ghg} scopes to determine compliance with organisational policies.
+\begin{definition}\textit{Scope 1} contains the direct CO$_2$e emissions of an organisation from sources that the organisation owns or controls, e.g. direct fuel emissions (diesel/petrol) and other CO$_2$e gases, like methane and fluorinated gases. \end{definition} \begin{definition}\textit{Scope 2} contains the indirect CO$_2$e emissions of an organisation, e.g. the electricity purchased to run a facility. \end{definition} \begin{definition}\textit{Scope 3} contains the indirect CO$_2$e emissions of an organisation's value chain, e.g. suppliers of extracted metals.
+This is broken down into upstream (emissions related to the reporter's suppliers) and downstream (emissions related to the reporter's customers) emissions.
+In the case of an accelerator facility, an example of upstream emissions could be business travel or waste from operations, and an example of downstream emissions could be leased assets or use of sold products. \end{definition}

+Carbon neutrality specification criteria, such as the \acrshort{iso} 14068~\cite{iso14068} criteria, should be used alongside the GHG scopes to determine compliance with organisational policies.

-Reaching net zero does not equate to being environmentally friendly, just carbon neutral.
+Reaching net zero does not equate to being environmentally friendly, just `carbon neutral'\footnote{The term `carbon neutral' includes CO$_2$e GHGs.}.
 It is wise to mitigate other environmental impacts such as those on biodiversity.
-Furthermore, net zero is not the end-goal, humanity must continue removing carbon from the atmosphere after reaching neutrality and continue to embrace environmental stewardship.
+Furthermore, net zero is not the end-goal; humanity must continue removing GHGs from the atmosphere after reaching neutrality\footnote{The `safe' level of CO$_2$ in the atmosphere is 350 parts per million (ppm).
+Preliminary measurements by NOAA in December 2025 measured CO$_2$ levels to be 427.49\,ppm~\cite{NOAA_CO2}.} and continue to embrace environmental stewardship.